adobe-apiplatform/user-sync.py/docs/User Guide/User Sync Guide.md

 #### Configuration files

-Configuration files must include sensitive information, such as your Adobe UM API key, the path to your private certificate, and the credentials for your enterprise directory (if you have one).
+Configuration files must include sensitive information, such as your Adobe User Management API key, the path to your certificate private key, and the credentials for your enterprise directory (if you have one).
 You must take necessary steps to protect all configuration files and ensure that only authorized users are able to access them.
+In particular: do not allow read access to any file containing sensitive information except from the user account that runs the sync process.

 If you are having User Sync access your corporate directory, it must be configured to read from the directory server using a